Interacting dark energy model in the brane scenario: A Dynamical System Analysis: Cosmological Implications

-The dark matter dominated ($\Omega_{m}=1$) era of universe is described by the point C6.
-There exists an accelerated universe if $\omega_{m}<\frac{2}{3}$, DM mimics as DE in this case, otherwise it is decelerated.
-From the linear stability analysis, we observe that the point C6 shows saddle like nature since one of the eigenvalues is always positive.
+A dark matter dominated ($\Omega_{m}=1$) era of the universe is described by the point C6.
+There exists an accelerated universe if $\omega_{m}<\frac{2}{3}$, i.e., when DM mimics as DE, otherwise it is decelerated.
+From the linear stability analysis, we observe that the point C6 shows saddle-like nature, since one of the eigenvalues is always positive.
 In this case, stability in one eigen direction associated with negative eigenvalue while instability will occur for positive eigenvalue.
-The point corresponds a transient stage of cosmic evolution since universe can exit from this matter dominated era.
-Thus for a successful cosmological scenario this phase should be relevant for observed cosmic structure.
+The point corresponds to a transient stage of cosmic evolution since the universe can exit from this matter dominated era.
+Thus, for a successful cosmological scenario, this phase should be relevant for observed cosmic structure.
 Another point D11 will show the similar nature to that of the point C6 in RSII model.
 Note that in an uncoupled case, i.e., when $\gamma\longrightarrow 0$, the critical point A3 (in model 1) can give the matter dominated universe.\\